nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/05_UnitTestGuide/02_RequestUnitTest/http_real.rst

 .. important::

-  If the item of the framework control header is changed by project, it is necessary to specify the framework control header name with the key ``reader.fwHeaderfields`` in the config file as follows.
+  If the item of the framework control header is changed by project, it is necessary to specify the framework control header name with the key ``reader.fwHeaderfields`` in the properties file as follows.

   .. code-block:: properties